1. Introduction

 Valid

-" if any asserted signature matches any required key. -
+" if any asserted signature matches any specified key. -

 -